 Please take our language requirements seriously: trying to transcribe a text when you are unsure of valid word-forms is an exercise in futility.
 In extreme cases, participants whose lack of preparation significantly slows down the rest of the class may be asked to withdraw from the course.

-Students not enrolled in Warwick's Renaissance Centre pay £100 per course at the beginning of term.
+Students not enrolled in Warwick's Renaissance Centre pay £180 per course at the beginning of term.
 These costs may be eligible for reimbursement by institutions belonging to the Newberry Library Consortium.
 (Follow the instructions under the relevant course link below.)
 Please note that courses are capped – if they are oversubscribed, a selection process will take place.
 Likewise, they require a minimum number of participants to run and may therefore be cancelled if there is not sufficient interest.
-The application deadline is Tuesday 21st September (8:00am BST), but earlier applications are strongly encouraged.
+Application deadlines can be found on the English or Italian stream's webpage, links below.

 Review of the class, by recent student Holly Kelsey ...